werkhoven/insight_edgar-challenge/README.md

 # Dependencies

 Standard C libraries were used to write this code.
-No dependencies should be needed
+No dependencies should be needed.